perl-foundation-outreach/season-of-docs-ideas/proposal-2021.md

-Yet Another Society, doing business as *The Raku Foundation*, has [recently](https://github.com/Raku/Raku-Steering-Council/blob/f4c246d80b61c699e948964890fc7e0b8593d67e/minutes/20210306.md) been constituted as "product owner" of Raku, to differentiate it from the [Perl Foundation](https://perlfoundation.org), which is the product owner of the Perl language and its ecosystem.
+Yet Another Society, doing business as *The Raku Foundation*, has [recently](https://github.com/Raku/Raku-Steering-Council/blob/f4c246d80b61c699e948964890fc7e0b8593d67e/minutes/20210306.md) been constituted as "product owner" of the Raku Programming Language, to differentiate it from the [Perl Foundation](https://perlfoundation.org), which is the product owner of the Perl language and its ecosystem.